 AB 1523 (Atkins): Requires all RCFEs to carry liability insurance.
 For too long, California’s seniors resided in assisted living facilities, not knowing whether they would receive justice and compensation for injuries sustained as a result of the facility’s wrongful conduct.
 This bill provides the appropriate protection for seniors who are injured by the wrongful conduct of the facility.
 It provides a financial remedy for seniors who are injured and seek reimbursement for their medical bills and compensation for pain and suffering.

 AB 1572 (Eggman): Increases rights of Resident and Family Council.
 This bill increases the residents with a forum to voice their concerns about the operation of the facility and the care and treatment provided by the facility staff.
 It gives our seniors a voice to speak out against wrongful treatment and/or shortcomings in the operational integrity of the facility.

 AB 1899 (Brown): Prohibits reinstatement of license when licensee abandons residents.
-AB 1899 bans owners for life from the industry if they abandon residents.
-It is akin to the death penalty, a warranted form of punishment for a business who abandons needy seniors who cannot care for themselves indecently.
-This bill establishes a zero tolerance policy for such abhorrent conduct.
+AB 1899 bans owners from life from the industry if they abandon residents.
+It is akin to the death penalty, a warranted form of punishment for a business that abandons needy seniors who cannot care for themselves indecently.
+This bill establishes a zero-tolerance policy for such abhorrent conduct.

 AB 2044 (Rodriguez): Requires administrator on sight 24/7 and increased staff training.
 RCFEs assume the responsibility to provide a heightened degree of supervision with respect to a person of advanced age, including the duty to adequately care for its residents who are no longer able to care for themselves.
 Before AB 2044, many facilities did not provide sufficient staff to care for the residents, which put the health and safety of the residents in jeopardy.
 The bill also requires the presence of an Administrator 24/7 to ensure the appropriate level of supervision of the caregivers and residents.